astrojhgu/rt1d/README.rst

 =============
 DISCLAIMER
 =============
-This code is being superseded by `ARES <https://bitbucket.org/mirochaj/ares>`_, which I have yet to make public as it is under construction.
+This code will soon be superseded, though I have yet to make the new code public.
 Please contact me if you'd like to use it!

 ====
 rt1d